defenseunicorns/uds-package-gitlab/docs/configuration.md

 #### `uds-gitlab-config` chart:

+- `license` - Set this to the contents of a GitLab license file to enable GitLab Premium or Ultimate.

 - `ssh.enabled` - set this to `true` to enable the additional gateway and virtual service
 - `ssh.port` - set this to a different integer if you'd like to expose ssh over a different port (defaults to `2222`)